 You need to register for obligatory terms - Fall and Spring - in order to keep your student status.
-If you wish to take time off from your studies but plan to resume them at AAU at some future date, you may request an interruption of your studies by submitting a "leave of absence form" signed by your Dean, the AAU Library, and the finance department to the SCC.
+If you wish to take time off from your studies but plan to resume them at AAU at some future date, you may request an interruption of your study by submitting a "leave of absence form" to the SSC; this form is signed by your Dean, the AAU Library, and the finance department.